 EGYPTOLOGY

-The structured study of ancient Egyptian systems, symbols, architecture, and encoded knowledge across cultural, religious, and cosmological frameworks.
+The structured exploration of ancient Egyptian systems of symbolism, architecture, cosmology, ritual meaning, sacred order, and encoded knowledge across interconnected cultural, spiritual, and interpretive frameworks.

-Examining hieroglyphs, monumental structures, belief systems, and encoded meaning as integrated systems of interpretation within one of the earliest structured civilizations.
+Examining hieroglyphic systems, monumental structures, ceremonial environments, cosmological relationships, symbolic representation, and integrated systems of meaning as interconnected expressions of one of the earliest highly organized civilizations.

 What is Egyptology